pinojs/pino-http/README.md

 * `stream`: same as the second parameter
 * `customReceivedMessage`: set to a `function (req, res) => { /* returns message string */ }` This function will be invoked at each request received, setting "msg" property to returned string.
 If not set, nothing value will be used.
 * `customSuccessMessage`: set to a `function (req, res) => { /* returns message string */ }` This function will be invoked at each successful response, setting "msg" property to returned string.
 If not set, default value will be used.
-* `customErrorMessage`: set to a `function (err, req, res) => { /* returns message string */ }` This function will be invoked at each failed response, setting "msg" property to returned string.
+* `customErrorMessage`: set to a `function (req, res, err) => { /* returns message string */ }` This function will be invoked at each failed response, setting "msg" property to returned string.
 If not set, default value will be used.
 * `customAttributeKeys`: allows the log object attributes added by `pino-http` to be given custom keys.
 Accepts an object of format `{ [original]: [override] }`.
 Attributes available for override are `req`, `res`, `err`, `responseTime` and, when using quietReqLogger, `reqId`.
 * `wrapSerializers`: when `false`, custom serializers will be passed the raw value directly.
 Defaults to `true`.
 * `customProps`: set to a `function (req, res) => { /* returns on object */ }` or `{ /* returns on object */ }` This function will be invoked for each request with `req` and `res` where we could pass additional properties that need to be logged outside the `req`.